brayantz/RRV-Measures/README.md

 Just add the entire folder to the MATLAB search path

 ## References
-There are multiple estimators of RRV implemented in the functions provided.
-References for most of them:
+There are multiple estimators of RRV implemented in the functions provided, the definitions can be found in:

 Hashimoto, T., Stedinger, J. R., & Loucks, D. P. (1982).
 Reliability, resiliency, and vulnerability criteria for water resource system performance evaluation.
 Water resources research, 18(1), 14-20. https://doi.org/10.1029/WR018i001p00014